unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ## User Preferences

-User Preferences allow you to configure various aspects of your interactions with Unraid OS, including notifications, display settings, UI customization, and the Mover schedule.
+User Preferences allow you to configure various aspects of your interactions with Unraid OS, including notifications, display settings, UI customization, and the %%Mover|mover%% schedule.

 ### Confirmations